 She commended her agent for providing "good, knowledgeable service" throughout both of her sales.
 She also said the back-office team helped the logistical aspects of her sale move smoothly.

 Sterling is the best.
 Not only are his discounted fees reasonable, but he provides really good, knowledgeable service.
 Claire was also very helpful with paperwork and coordination and quick to respond to any questions.
 They have helped me sell two homes, one on acreage in 2014 and a suburban home in 2018 and I was very happy with how both transactions went.
 I no longer live in California but, if I needed a realtor in his service area again in the future, I would not hesitate to call Sterling for help."]

 'One of the best realtors' I've ever met

-Google reviewer P. Lozano praised the quality the Help-U-Sell office in Waynesboro, VA.
+This seller praised the quality of the Help-U-Sell office in Waynesboro, VA.
 They said their agent was "one of the best realtors" they've ever dealt with.

 They specifically called out that they felt like the agent was withholding information about their sale and wasn't fully in their corner.